kamranahmedse/developer-roadmap/src/data/roadmaps/cyber-security/content/perimiter-vs-dmz-vs-segmentation@PUgPgpKio4Npzs86qEXa7.md

-# Perimiter vs DMZ vs Segmentation
+# Perimeter vs DMZ vs Segmentation

 In network security, **perimeter**, **DMZ (Demilitarized Zone)**, and **segmentation** are strategies for organizing and protecting systems: